kontena/kontena/docs/references/kontena-yml.md

 ```

 **min_health**
-The minimum percentage (number between 0.0 - 1.0) of healthy instances that do not sacrifice overall service availability while deploying.
+The minimum percentage (expressed as a number in the range 0.0 - 1.0) of healthy instances that do not sacrifice overall service availability while deploying.

 ```
 deploy: